LinwoodDev/dev_doctor/docs/community/downloads/selfhosting.md

 ## Docker

-Clone the repository and build the `Dockerfile` using: `docker build -t linwood-butterfly`.
+Clone the repository and build the `Dockerfile` using: `docker build -t linwood-dev-doctor`.
-Start the server using: `docker run -p 8080:8080 -d linwood-butterfly`.
+Start the server using: `docker run -p 8080:8080 -d linwood-dev-doctor`.